its-abinash/CRM/README.md

 - It has been migrated to another <u>[repository](https://github.com/AbinashB1997/crm-client-plain-js)</u>.
 If anyone is interested to learn the crm-client code written in plain-javascript, they can refer to `/Frontend` directory of that repository.
 - The brand new crm-client/UI is being developed using **React JS**.
 Please find the repository link <u>[here](https://github.com/AbinashB1997/crm-client)</u>.

-## Recent Updates [July 2021]

-**NOTE:**
-- Code in `/Frontend` is not being managed or used in the app now.
-- It will soon be migrated to another repository (If anyone is interested to learn the crm-client written in plain-javascript, they can refer to `/Frontend` directory).
-- The new repository link for `/Frontend` code will be posted here soon.
-- The brand new crm-client/UI is being developed using **React JS**.
-Please find the repository link [here](https://github.com/AbinashB1997/crm-client).

 ## About CRM
 - Customer Relationship Management (CRM) app is a tool which provides customer service, and support.
 Most CRM platforms involve businesses analysing customer interactions and improving the customer relationship.